wp-plugins/goods-catalog/readme.txt

 == Description ==
 The plugin creates simple catalog of goods, looking like Explorer in Windows.
 The main page of catalog is http://yoursite.com/catalog/.
 At the main page are located all parent categories of goods.
 At the category page firstly are located subcategories and then products of the category.

+= Thumbnails for products and Categories =

 * Use thumbnails to add images for products;
 * You can use Taxonomy Images plugin (https://wordpress.org/plugins/taxonomy-images/) to add images for categories of products;

+= Special Sidebar =
-You can also use special sidebar for the catalog, to show different widgets on the catalog and the other pages.
+You can use special sidebar for the catalog, to show different widgets on the catalog and the other pages.

-Languages:
+= Shortcodes =

+* Use shortcode [goods_newest] to display the newest products anywhere in the site: on post or page.
+For example, to show 6 products, type: [goods_newest number=6]

+= Languages =

 * English
 * Russian
+* You can send me translation for your language, and I'll add it to the release.

 == Installation ==